Peninsula College’s Mobile Workforce Programs bring hands-on, in-demand skilled trades training directly to communities across the Olympic Peninsula.

 Program costs vary depending on the course and length of training but are designed to remain affordable and accessible.
 Typical costs may include:

-- Tuition and fees
+- Tuition & Fees

-- Basic tools (varies by program)
+- Basic Tools (varies by program)

-- Transportation to training sites (if applicable)
+- Transportation to Training Sites (if applicable)

-Program Cost of Tuition Estimated Fees
+Program Cost of Tuition Welding: One Quarter

-15 Credits$1,915.30 ? ?
-Welding: Three Quarters
+15 Credits$1,915.30 Welding: Three Quarters

-45 Credits$5,745.90 ? ?
-Marine Technology: One Quarter
+45 Credits$5,745.90 Marine Technology: One Quarter

-15 Credits$1,915.30 ? ?
-Marine Technology: Three Quarters
+15 Credits$1,915.30 Marine Technology: Three Quarters

-45 Credits$5,745.90 ? ? - Funding Resources
+- Funding Resources

 -